Ozempic (semaglutide) is a prescription drug that’s used in people with type 2 diabetes. Ozempic is given as an injection under your skin.

 • If you don’t understand something related to your condition or treatment, ask your doctor to explain it to you.

 • If you’re new to self-injections, ask your doctor to explain the process to you slowly so that you can follow the steps.
-Until you get the hang of it, don’t be shy about asking your doctor to show you the process again.
+Until you’re used to it, don’t worry about asking your doctor to show you the process again.

 Remember, your doctor and other healthcare professionals are available to help you.
 And they want you to get the best care possible.
 So, don’t be afraid to ask questions or offer feedback on your treatment.